 Some teachers give students opportunities to work on their pronunciation and offer helpful feedback, but this is the exception rather than the norm.

-Naturally, if you’re only going to say things that are expected of you, most people can guess what you want to say based on context, but as soon as you enter into more open-ended exchanges, pronunciation becomes really important.
+Naturally, if you’re only going to say things expected of you, most people can guess what you want to say based on context.
+Still, pronunciation becomes essential as soon as you enter into more open-ended exchanges.

 Hacking Chinese Pronunciation: Speaking with Confidence